GePajarinen/Python-Studying/fcc-time-calculator/README.md

 ### Submitting

 Copy your project's URL and submit it to freeCodeCamp.

+:point_right:  Check the the project at [Repl.it](https://repl.it/@Gesiane/fcc-time-calculator#main.py)